-- (a) A Claimant shall complete all mandatory fields of the Request form, as amended from time to time by the SDRCC, and file such Request with the SDRCC. - (b) The Request form shall be accompanied by: - (i) a copy of the policy(ies) from which the Sports-Related Dispute arises; - (ii) a copy of the decision that is being appealed. - (c) The SDRCC has the discretion to accept an incomplete Request if satisfied of the Claimant's reasons for the absence of the information. - (d) Notwithstanding Subsection 3.2(a), a non-reimbursable filing fee is payable by the Claimant upon filing a Request for Med/Arb or Arbitration services of the Ordinary Tribunal.
-Any Claimant may apply to the SDRCC to waive the filing fee if the Claimant believes that the fee will result in significant hardship.
-The Chief Executive Officer of the SDRCC shall have full discretion to grant or deny such application on the basis of sufficient justification as provided by the Claimant.
+- (a) A Claimant shall complete all mandatory fields of the Request form, as amended from time to time by the SDRCC, and file such Request with the SDRCC. - (b) The Request form shall be accompanied by: - (i) a copy of the policies from which the Sports-Related Dispute arises; - (ii) if available, a document evidencing that the SDRCC has authority to hear the matter; and - (iii) a copy of the decision that is being appealed. - (c) The SDRCC has the discretion to accept an incomplete Request if satisfied with the Claimant's reasons for the absence of the information.